meedan/check-web/README.md

 * The web application will be available for the world through Ngrok (check `releases/web.log` for the generated URL)
 * While you run the tests from inside the container using `npm run test`, you can see what's going on by connecting to VNC, on port 5999 and password "keefer"

+In order to use subdomains, install `dnsmasq` and configure it to accept any subdomain.

 ## How to test

 * Compile the code with `npm run build`